Attending a BC Virtual Visit Appointment

 Testing your connection on a desktop or laptop

-Before being placed into the Virtual Waiting Room, you will be promoted to test your audio, video and internet connection to ensure your device is ready to go.
-You may see a prompt to allow access to your camera and microphone, select “Allow”.
-Your audio/video and internet connection is good if:
+Before being placed into the Virtual Waiting Room, you will be prompted to test your audio, video, and internet connection to ensure your device is ready to go.
+You may see a prompt to allow access to your camera and microphone.
+Select “Allow”.
+Your audio, video, and internet connection is good if:

 A) You can see yourself in the video window.